What Exactly Is Marketing Attribution?

 - Native integrations: Google Analytics, Google Ads, Google Analytics, and DoubleClick Search

-- Custom attribution models
+- Custom marketing attribution model available

 - Excellent offline media attribution